iver56/cross-adaptive-audio/README.md

 The ramdisk should now be mounted on startup/reboot.
 You can confirm this by rebooting and running `df -h /mnt/ramdisk`

-Finally, set BASE_DIR in settings.py to '/mnt/ramdisk'
+Finally, set BASE_DIR in settings.py to '/mnt/ramdisk' and run `make prepare-ramdisk`